 While real progress has been made on increasing tax revenues in low income countries over the past two decades, in many countries revenue remains well below the levels needed to achieve the Sustainable Development Goals and secure robust and stable growth.

 Like other sectors of the economy, there are tax base erosion risks in the mining sector that can hinder domestic resource mobilisation (DRM), particularly from the operations of multinational enterprises (MNEs).

 Pricing Minerals Sold in an Intermediate Form

 Profit shifting via the pricing of mineral products in transactions between related parties is of particular concern for many countries.
 For developing countries, profit shifting risks are elevated where revenue authorities are still building their sector specific and transfer pricing expertise.

 As a response, the OECD led the development of material on mineral product pricing, published by the Platform for Collaboration on Tax in 2017 as a supplement to the Toolkit Addressing Difficulties in Accessing Comparables Data for Transfer Pricing Analyses.

 Training on this toolkit is also available under the Global Relations Programme.

 Co-operation with the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF)

-Supplementing wider work undertaken by the Platform for Collaboration on Tax on tax incentives, IGF has led the development of a draft policy tool on the use of tax incentives in mining, examining the tax base erosion risks they can pose.
+Supplementing wider work undertaken by the Platform for Collaboration on Tax on tax incentives, this practice note focuses on the use of tax incentives in mining specifically, examining the tax base erosion risks they can pose.

 Follow us @OECDtax